Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Adult Brass Dragon.md

     \ can use one or more of the following additional lair actions while in its lair:\n\
     \n- Animate Statues.
 The dragon chooses up to three statues in the lair that\
     \ it can see.
 Each of these statues briefly animates and attacks one creature\
-    \ within 5 feet of it, with a +7 bonus to hit and dealing dice: 3d6|avg (3d6)\
+    \ within 5 feet of it, with a +7 bonus to hit and dealing dice:3d6|text(10)\
-    \ bludgeoning damage on a hit.  \n- Blast of Wind.
-A mighty wind sweeps through\
+    \ (3d6) bludgeoning damage on a hit.  \n- Blast of Wind.
+A mighty wind sweeps\
-    \ the lair in a direction of the dragon's choice, blowing along a line 40 feet\
+    \ through the lair in a direction of the dragon's choice, blowing along a line\
-    \ wide and 100 feet long.
-Each creature in that area except the dragon must succeed\
+    \ 40 feet wide and 100 feet long.
+Each creature in that area except the dragon\
-    \ on a DC 15 Strength saving throw or be pushed 15 feet in the wind's direction\
+    \ must succeed on a DC 15 Strength saving throw or be pushed 15 feet in the wind's\
-    \ and be knocked [[/5.
+    \ direction and be knocked [[/5.
 Mechanics/Rules/Conditions.md#prone|prone]].
-Gases and vapors\
+Gases\
-    \ are dispersed by the wind, and unprotected flames are extinguished.
-Protected\
+    \ and vapors are dispersed by the wind, and unprotected flames are extinguished.\
-    \ flames, such as lanterns, have a 50% chance chance of being extinguished.
-If\
+    \ Protected flames, such as lanterns, have a 50% chance chance of being extinguished.\
-    \ the dragon is within the area of the wind, it can choose to be pushed 15 feet\
+    \ If the dragon is within the area of the wind, it can choose to be pushed 15\
-    \ in the wind's direction, and the wind can't knock the dragon [[/5.
+    \ feet in the wind's direction, and the wind can't knock the dragon [[/5.
 Mechanics/Rules/Conditions.md#prone|prone]].\
     \  \n- Obscuring Sand.
 Dust and sand fill the air within 120 feet of the dragon,\
     \ making the area lightly obscured until initiative count 20 on the next round.\
     \  "